 is another no-fee card that takes a different approach by sticking to a standard cash-back rate.
 Once you sign up, you’ll earn unlimited 1.5% cash back for each dollar you spend no matter what you buy.

-This card also offers 3% cash back on all purchases in your first year up to $20,000 spent, which is far superior to the bonus you get with the Walmart credit card.
+This card also offers the $150 bonus after you spend $500 on purchases in the first 3 months from account opening, which puts more cash in your wallet.
 Like the Chase Freedom®, this card lets you redeem points for statement credits, gift cards, merchandise, and travel, and it comes with no annual fee.

 HSBC Cash Rewards Mastercard® credit card